 The full paper: Neves AL and others.
 Impact of providing patients access to electronic health records on quality and safety of care: a systematic review and meta-analysis.
 BMJ Quality and Safety.
 2020;0:1-14.

 An editorial on this paper discusses its implications: Sarkar U and Lyles C. Devil in the details: understanding the effects of providing electronic health record access to patients and families.
 BMJ Quality and Safety.
 2020.

-This work is supported by the NIHR Imperial Patient Safety Translation Research Centre and NIHR Imperial Biomedical Research Centre.
+Funding: This work is supported by the NIHR Imperial Patient Safety Translation Research Centre and NIHR Imperial Biomedical Research Centre.